MridulS/pydata-networkx/README.md

 ### Set Up

-For this tutorial, you will need Python3 and the following packages:
+For this tutorial, you will need Python 3 and the following packages:

 - `networkx`
 - `pandas`